History of Martinique: 1815–1899

 In 1868 construction work on the Radoub Basin port facilities at Fort de France finally was completed.
 The improvements to the port would enable Fort de France better to compete in trade and commerce with Saint Pierre.

-In 1870, rising racial tensions led to the short-lived insurrection in southern Martinique and proclamation in Fort-de-France of a Martiniquan Republic.
+In 1870, during the Franco-Prussian War, rising racial tensions led to the short-lived insurrection in southern Martinique and proclamation in Fort-de-France of a Martiniquan Republic.
 The insurrection started with an altercation between a local béké (white) and a black tradesman.
 A crowd lynched the béke and during the insurrection many sugar factories were torched.
 The authorities restored order by temporarily imprisoning some 500 rebels in Martinique's forts.
 Seventy-four were tried and found guilty, and the twelve principal leaders were shot to death.
 The authorities deported the rest to French Guiana or New Caledonia.

 By this time sugar cane fields covered some 57% of Martinique's arable land.
 Unfortunately, falling prices for sugar forced many small sugar works to merge.
 Producers turned to rum production in an attempt to improve their fortunes.

 When France established the Third Republic in 1871, the colonies, Martinique among them, gained representation in the National Assembly.

 In 1887, after visiting Panama, Paul Gauguin spent some months with his friend Charles Laval, also a painter, in a cabin some two kilometers south of Saint Pierre.
 During this period Gauguin produced several paintings featuring Martinique.
 There is now a small Gauguin museum in Le Carbet that has reproductions of his Martinique paintings.
 That same year Harper's Weekly sent the author and translator Lafcadio Hearn to Martinique for a short visit; he ended up staying for some two years.
 After his return to the United States he would publish two books, one an account of his daily life in Martinique and the other the story of a slave.

 By 1888, the population of Martinique had risen from about 163,000 people a decade earlier to 176,000.
 At the same time, natural disasters continued to plague the island.
 Much of Fort de France was devastated by a fire in 1890, and then the next year a hurricane killed some 400 people.

 In the 1880s, the Paris architect Pierre-Henri Picq built the Schœlcher Library, an iron and glass structure that was exhibited in the Tuileries Gardens during the 1889 Paris Exposition Universelle, on the occasion of the 100th anniversary of the French Revolution.
 After the Exposition the building was shipped to Fort de France and reassembled there, the work being completed by 1893.
 Initially, the library contained the 10,000 books that Victor Schœlcher had donated to the island.
 Today it houses over 250,000 and stands as a tribute to the man who led the movement to abolish slavery in Martinique.
 In 1895, Picq also built the Saint-Louis Cathedral in Fort-de-France.